ConnorCorbin/30-Seconds-Of-Spanish/README.md

   ---banana-banner.js
   ```

-2. Next, a config folder should created with a `index.js` file in.
-This will export an object containing a mock implementation of the component, with accurate prop values.
+2. After the component logic and styled-components have been created, a `/config/` folder should be created containing a single file called `index.js`.
+This will export an object containing mock implementation(s) of the component, with accurate prop values.
 This is required for component visual screenshot testing.
-Below is an example if only one component config is required.
+Below is an example if only one component configuration is required.

   ```javascript
   import BananaBanner from 'components/banana-banner/banana-banner';